 - The importance of body size.
 Metabolic rate, athleticism and skin features.

-- Scales and allometry.
+- Scale and allometry.
 Geometric and elastic similarities.

 - Body mass estimation: 3D reconstruction, regression, principal components analysis, centroid size (Geometric Morphometrics).
 Percent of prediction error.
 Mean and medium values.